-ADOPTED: February 22, 2011 5:80 Page 1 of 1 Abused and Neglected Child Reporting Any District employee who suspects or receives knowledge that a student may be an abused or neglected child or, for a student aged 18 through 21, an abused or neglected individual with a disability, shall (1) immediately report or cause a report to be made to the Illinois Department of Children and Family Services (DCFS) on its Child Abuse Hotline 1-800-25-ABUSE (1-800-252-2873 (within Illinois); 1-217-524-2606 (outside of Illinois); or 1-800-358-5117 (TTY), and (2) follow directions given by DCFS concerning filing a written report within 48 hours with the nearest DCFS field office.
+ADOPTED: February 22, 2011 5:80 Page 1 of 1 Abused and Neglected Child Reporting Any District employee who suspects or receives knowledge that a student may be an abused or neglected child or, for a student aged 18 through 21, an abused or neglected individual with a disability, shall (1) immediately report or cause a report to be made to the Illinois Department of Children and Family Services (DCFS) on its Child Abuse Hotline 1-800-25-ABUSE (1-800-252-2873 (within Illinois); or 1-217-524-2606 (outside of Illinois); or 1-800-358-5117 (TTY), and (2) follow directions given by DCFS concerning filing a written report within 48 hours with the nearest DCFS field office.
 Any District employee who believes a student is in immediate danger of harm, shall first call 911.
 The employee shall also promptly notify the Superintendent or Building Principal that a report has been made.
 The Superintendent or Building Principal shall immediately coordinate any necessary notifications to the student's parent(s)/guardian(s) with DCFS, the applicable school resource officer (SRO), and/or local law enforcement.
-Negligent failure to report occurs when a District employee personally observes an instance of suspected child abuse or neglect and reasonably believes, in his or her professional or official capacity, that the instance constitutes an act of child abuse or neglect under the Abused and Neglected Child Reporting Act (ANCRA) and he or she, without willful intent, fails to immediately report or cause a report to be made of the suspected abuse or neglect to DCFS.
-Any District employee who discovers child pornography on electronic and information technology equipment shall immediately report it to local law enforcement, the National Center for Missing and Exploited Children's CyberTipline 1-800-THE-LOST (1-800-843-5678), or online at www.report.cybertip.org or www.missingkids.org.
+Any District employee who discovers child pornography on electronic and information technology equipment shall immediately report it to local law enforcement, the National Center for Missing and Exploited Children's CyberTipline 1-800-THE-LOST (1-800-843-5678), or online at report.cybertip.org/ or www.cybertipline.com.
 The Superintendent or Building Principal shall also be promptly notified of the discovery and that a report has been made.
 Any District employee who observes any act of hazing to a student must report that act to the Building Principal, Superintendent, or designee who will investigate and take appropriate action.
 If the hazing results in death or great bodily harm, the employee must first make the report to law enforcement and then to the Superintendent or Building Principal.
 Hazing is defined as any intentional, knowing, or reckless act that results in bodily, emotional or psychological harm, directed to or required of a student for the purpose of being initiated into, affiliating with, holding office in, or maintaining membership in any group, organization, club, or athletic team whose members are or include other students.
 Abused and Neglected Child Report Act (ANCRA), School Codes, and Erin's Law Training The Superintendent or designee shall provide staff development opportunities for District employees working with students in the detection, reporting, and prevention of child abuse and neglect.
 All District employees shall: